nbd-wtf/emeralize/README.md

 ## About the Codebase

-emeralize is built on the (django web framework)[https://djangoproject.com].
+emeralize is built on the [django web framework](https://djangoproject.com).

 It has a few main apps:
 - emeralize.
 This is the project settings.
 Check `emeralize/settings.py``.